padas-lab-de/pypads-onto/README.md

 # ontopads

-This is the Ontology extension to the whole padre framework.
+This is the Ontology extension to pypads framework.